 Although GTi's plan significantly reduced site development costs and promised a more intelligently designed community and much larger profits when compared to the many conventionally designed sites developed at the time, the subsequent financial investment, which Migyur Rinpoche expected at least one of his top three Taiwanese Buddhist benefactors to provide, never materialized.
 As a result, GTi was not able to design and build the buildings and create design and construction jobs for local Dharma students and practitioners.

 Eventually, I found a group of developers from California who were eager to buy the project (renamed Forest Isle) for a price that permitted me to repay Migyur Rinpoche's initial investment, cover GTi's consultant fees and expenses, and contribute our nearly $70,000 profit to Rinpoche's efforts to rebuild his monasteries in Tibet.

 Except for their wildlife biologist, who had little authority, the County's Planning and Public Works officials (mostly traffic engineers) stubbornly opposed GTi's innovative and more holistic site, street, buildings, wetlands, and storm water management design for more than six months.
-Eventuially GTi's plan's many benefits became too difficult to ignore and the officials grudgingly approved the project's controversial site development permit with the warning "Don't ever think you'll be able to do this again!"
+Eventually, Greenway's many benefits became too difficult to resist and the officials grudgingly approved the project's controversial site development permit with the warning "Don't ever think you'll be able to do this again!"

 During record rains a few years after it was built and occupied, Greenway's site plan allowed it to avoid the widespread flooding that adversely impacted surrounding multifamily residential developments.
 Sometime afterwards, at least one county official traveled to the site on at least one occasion to promote the project's innovative site planning principles as a proven way to minimize the negative impacts of a site's development while significantly lowering its cost.